JasonHyun/MiFoodTech/design/design-journey.md

 **Junzi**
 https://www.junzi.kitchen/
 Junzi is another chinese restaurant that already has 5 restaurants.
 We like this site because of how simple and clean it looks.
-There is a big image at the top that really shows the food.
+There is a big image at the top that really displays the food.

 **Canary Technologies**
 https://www.canarytechnologies.com/